Shivneri Fort: History

 Shivneri got its name as it was under the possession of the Yadavas of Devagiri.
 This fort was mainly used to guard the old trading route from Desh to the port city of Kalyan.
 The place passed on to the Bahmani Sultanate after the weakening of Delhi Sultanate during the 15th century and it then passed on to the Ahmadnagar Sultanate in the 16th century.
 In 1595, a Maratha chief named Maloji Bhosale, the grandfather of Chhatrapati Shivaji Maharaj, was ennobled by the Ahmadnagar Sultan, Bahadur Nizam Shah and he gave him Shivneri and Chakan.
-Shivaji maharaj was born at the fort on 19 February 1630, and spent his childhood there.
-Inside the fort is a small temple dedicated to goddess Shivai Devi (some accounts gives us information that name shivaji came from the name of the fort i.e. Shivneri), after whom Shivaji was named.
+Shivaji Maharaj was born at the fort on 19 February 1630, and spent his childhood there.
+Inside the fort is a small temple dedicated to goddess Shivai Devi (some accounts gives us information that the name Shivaji came from the name of the fort i.e. Shivneri), after whom Shivaji was named.
 The English traveller Fraze visited the fort in 1673 and found it invincible.
 According to his accounts, the fort was well-stocked to feed thousand families for seven years.
 The fort came under the control of the British rule in 1819 after the Third Anglo-Maratha War.

 In 2021, it was added to the tentative list of the UNESCO World Heritage Committee as part of "Serial Nomination of Maratha Military Architecture in Maharashtra".